 Classic Family-Friendly TreksYou hike, guides carry the gear—maybe even your kids—and set up camp for you.
 These outfitters are experienced in leading multigenerational hikes that keep the whole family happy.
 Ultimate Hikes

 This New Zealand company guides multi-day walks on all of the South Island’s famous tracks, including Milford, Routeburn, and Greenstone.

 Hike from Juneau to Mendenhall Glacier, where you’ll explore blue ice caves.
 Any kid who can fit into crampons (usually age eight or older) can join the adventure.

-Vermont-based CW arranges walks all over the world tailored to guests’ interests, from nature to food to history.
+Vermont-based Country Walkers arranges walks all over the world tailored to guests’ interests, from nature to food to history.
 Follow an expert guide to Icelandic volcanoes, Costa Rican rainforests, and the wild lakes of northwest England.

 Spend three nights along the Inca Trail on the way to Machu Picchu.
-Porters teach kids about Incan history and carry them when they get tired.
+Porters teach kids about Incan history and even sometimes carry them when they get tired.